tbaranes/FriendsPictureQuiz/README.md

-# FriendsPictureQuiz_iOS
+# FriendsPictureQuiz
-FriendsPictureQuiz's code, available on the Apple store
+FriendsPictureQuiz's code, available on the Apple store... until when?

-Small application developed and released in 2013.
+Small application developed and released in 2014.
 The application has been developped for iOS7/8, and has never been tester on the last iOS versions.

 Feel free to use the code if necessary!

 ### What is it?

+*Description from the Apple Store*

 Do you think you know your friends?
 Could you recognise each features of them ?
 If yes, accept this challenge!